Gowiem/terraform-workshops/intermediate-terraform/exercises/01/README.md

 - Checking for available provider plugins...
 - Downloading plugin for provider "aws" (hashicorp/aws) 3.31.0...

-Warning: Provider source not supported in Terraform v0.12

-  on main.tf line 8, in terraform:
-   8:     aws = {
-   9:       source  = "hashicorp/aws"
-  10:       version = "~> 3.0"
-  11:     }

-A source was declared for provider aws.
-Terraform v0.12 does not support the provider source attribute.
-It will be ignored.

 Terraform has been successfully initialized!

 You may now begin working with Terraform.
 Try running "terraform plan" to see